samuelemarro/scalable-benchmarking/guidance/debate_critique_quality.md

 *Alice:* "I still think there are problems."

 *Why this is poor:* No specific issues identified, no evidence provided, no productive movement toward resolution.

-### Ill-Posedness Debates vs. Critique Debates

-**Ill-Posedness Debates:**
-- Claimant argues the question lacks necessary information or has contradictory premises
-- Defender argues the question is well-specified and answerable
-- Focus: Question quality rubric criteria (completeness, clarity, non-ambiguity, solvability)

-**Critique Debates:**
-- Claimant argues the answer contains errors or is incomplete
-- Defender argues the answer is correct or the issues are very minor
-- Focus: Answer quality and critique rubric criteria (correctness, completeness, rigor)

 ### Final Reminders